 Memorial Park Tree Donations

 The beauty of historic Memorial Park is due, in large part, to the existence of the many and varied trees that have been planted throughout the park.
-The Maplewood Memorial Park Conservancy is pleased to offer two programs for community members to participate in the preservation and enhancement of the park’s tree collection — 1) dedication of individual trees and 2) a general tree fund.
+The Maplewood Memorial Park Conservancy is pleased to offer two programs for community members to participate in the preservation and enhancement of the park’s tree collection — 1) dedication of individual trees and 2) a restoration tree fund.

 The Maplewood Memorial Park Conservancy is honored to work with the Township to continue the tradition of planting dedicated trees in Memorial Park.
 Donors can create a lasting legacy for a loved one, commemorate a special occasion, or just acknowledge the beauty of our historic park through the donation of a dedicated tree.

 Individual trees can be purchased in various sizes and species, for different levels of giving.
 A number of smaller trees have recently been planted by the Conservancy and are available for dedication at the $500 level.
-Others, not yet been purchased, can be dedicated at any of the levels indicated below.
+Others, not yet planted, can be dedicated at one of the levels indicated below.
 It is important to note that, since Memorial Park is a local landmark, listed in the National and New Jersey Registers of Historic Places, trees that are to be planted must be carefully researched and chosen for their appropriateness to the original planting plan as well as suitability to today’s environment.
 An approval by the New Jersey Historic Preservation Office is also required.

 Trees can be purchased at the following levels: